SailNav. Search

 km/h: ≥ 118

-The air is filled with foam and spray.
-Sea completely white with driving spray
+Air filled with foam and spray; sea completely white